The First Biennial Interdisciplinary Symposium hosted by the Graduate Programs in Children’s Literature at Hollins University

 - How can we address and correct whiteness as the default reality in children’s literature and culture?

-- How can scholars, publishers, writing programs, publishers, and practioners respond in productive ways to the call-out culture of social media?
+- How can scholars, publishers, writing programs, and practioners respond in productive ways to the call-out culture of social media?

 - What are some alternative pedagogies for teaching creative writing in children’s literature programs?